deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

-This flow is called a restore "request" because technically it is only supposed to signal that the registrar requests the restore, which the registry can choose to process or not based on a restore report that is submitted through an out of band process and details the request.
+This flow is called a restore "request" because technically it is only supposed to signal that the registrar requests the restore, which the registry can choose to process or not based on a restore report that is submitted through an out-of-band process and details the request.
 However, in practice this flow does the restore immediately.
-This is allowable because all of the fields on a restore report are optional or have default values, and so by policy when the request comes in we consider it to have been accompanied by a default-initialized report which we auto-approve.
+This is allowable because all the fields on a restore report are optional or have default values, and so by policy when the request comes in we consider it to have been accompanied by a default-initialized report which we auto-approve.

-Restores cost a fixed restore fee plus a one year renewal fee for the domain.
+Restores cost a fixed restore fee plus a one-year renewal fee for the domain.
 The domain is restored to a single year expiration starting at the restore time, regardless of what the original expiration time was.